 In the wilderness, there is nothing to distract us or protect us; we are vulnerable.
 In the wilderness we examine our scars.
 In the wilderness we confront our sins.
 In the wilderness we remember that we need God.
 This is why the wilderness matters.
 If we pay attention, we will discover that in the wilderness we are not alone.
 Our Creator speaks new life into desolate landscapes.
 Our Creator quenches the thirst of dry and cracked earth.
 Our creator hosts feasts in the middle of nowhere (see Ps.
 78), and we are invited!

 I did not have a cell phone in the Canadian wilderness.
 If I had, my experience would have been very different; the wilderness would have ceased to be wilderness.
 We live in a hyperconnected world of perpetual distractions and cluttered calendars.
 We have, seemingly, no time to wander into the wilderness, and likely, not much interest.
 The wilderness is a frightening place after all, and we cannot take our smartphones with us.

 So, maybe we will bypass this season of preparation and continue to press onward in our safe and convenient landscapes of busyness and digital diversion until we arrive safely at our destination and tear into our Easter baskets.
 But I hope not.
 I hope we hear the whisper of the Spirit drawing us deeper into the those hidden places in our hearts where we ask important questions and wrestle with sin and doubt.
 I hope we find a way to step into that wilderness once again.
 It might make us uncomfortable.
 It might take some sacrifice.
 It might even seem dangerous.
 But it might be precisely what we need to rediscover the wonder of a divine love that meets us in the wilderness, takes our hand, and guides us beyond into new and majestic landscapes.
 Lent is always followed by Easter!

-- Pastor Jonathan
+With hope, - Pastor Jonathan